ctuluhu/Django-Training-eCommerce-App/README.md

 <br>
 <br>

-Of course this is not a ready to deploy store but rather a training project to get some knowladge about Django 2 framework.
+Of course this is not a ready to deploy store but rather a training project to get some knowledge about Django 2 framework.
 Anyway thank you for taking your time to take a look.